Terminology and Symbols

 Each motion has Motion name-tab BT-24.
 You can add more motions.
 You can rename each motion.

-You can show plots for one to four motion-derivatives: Position, Velocity, Acceleration, and/or Jerk.
+You can show or hide the plots for the motion-derivatives: Position, Velocity, Acceleration, and/or Jerk.

 The lowest motion-derivative is at the top, with increasing motion-derivatives below.
 The image above shows the plot for Position at the top and Velocity below.

-The Y-axis values and Units are to the left of each plot and motion-derivative BT-4-24.
+The Y-axis values and Units are to the left of the plot of each motion-derivative BT-4-24.

 The X-axis values and Units are below the bottom plotBT-5-25.
-The values and units are common to all motion-derivatives.
+The X-axis values are common to all motion-derivatives.
 Typically, the X-axis values have a range from 0 to 360 degrees.
 You can change the units for the Y-axis and X-axis with the Active Motion Settings dialog.

 Segments